Douglas Martínez: Real Salt Lake (2019–2021)

+San Diego Loyal (loan, 2021)

 On 23 August 2021, Martínez joined USL Championship side San Diego Loyal SC on loan until the end of the 2021 season.
 He made his debut in the 4–2 home win against LA Galaxy II.
 His first goal came on 9 October in a 2–1 home win against Sacramento Republic FC, after he came on as a substitute for Callum Montgomery.

 Following the 2021 season, Martínez's contract option was declined by Real Salt Lake.

-Sacramento Republic
+Sacramento Republic (2022–2023)

 Martínez signed with USL Championship side Sacramento Republic on 27 January 2022 ahead of their 2022 season.

+Indy Eleven (2023–2024)

+USL Championship club Indy Eleven announced the signing of Martínez on 17 March 2023.
+Martínez played 31 matches in the 2023 USL Championship season and playoffs, scoring 4 goals and making 3 assists.

+On 22 January 2024, Indy Eleven announced that Martínez's contract was extended through the 2024 USL Championship season.

+Martínez scored his first goal in the 2024 USL Championship season on 16 March 2024, scoring the winning goal in a 2–1 away win against Memphis 901 FC.
+Martinez scored the only goal in a 1–0 victory over Chicago Fire FC II in the 4th minute on 17 April in the third round of the U.S. Open Cup.
+He additionally scored the winning goal for Indy Eleven in a 2–1 home victory over North Carolina FC on 27 April.

+Martínez was released by Indy Eleven following the end of the 2024 season.

+Charleston Battery (2024–present)

+On 23 December 2024, USL Championship club Charleston Battery announced Martínez's signing to a multi-year deal.

-International
+International career

-Martínez has featured regularly for his country's U-20 team, playing at 2017 CONCACAF U-20 Championship, starting five of the team's six matches notching one goal as Honduras qualified for the 2017 FIFA U-20 World Cup in South Korea with their second-place finish.
+Martínez featured regularly for his country's U-20 team, playing at 2017 CONCACAF U-20 Championship, starting five of the team's six matches notching one goal as Honduras qualified for the 2017 FIFA U-20 World Cup in South Korea with their second-place finish.
 He represented Honduras at the 2019 Pan American Games football tournament in Peru and scored twice in the competition winning silver with his country.
-Martínez was called up to the senior team for CONCACAF Nations League fixtures on 10 and 13 October.
-He scored on his debut against Trinidad and Tobago in a 2–0 win away in Trinidad.
+Martínez was called up to the senior team for CONCACAF Nations League fixtures on 10 and 13 October 2019.
+He scored on his debut against Trinidad and Tobago in a 2–0 win away in Trinidad on 10 October 2019.

-International goals
+Martínez was called up for CONCACAF Nations League A fixtures on 6 and 10 September 2024 against Trinidad and Tobago and Jamaica.